 Ref.
 Question Policy Principles O1 Is there adequate provision of visible fire safety signs and notices?
-(Consider directional, exits, stairs, fire action notices, Fire door keep shut, fire equipment and 'do not use lift' signage) Answer Finding/Observation Finding/Observation No The Home Office Guide considered necessary v stairway, and it has not within a block pr e exit signage is not ovided with only a single Action Recommendation Р riority Due Date Display 'Fire Door Keep Locked Shut' signage on the two residents store first floor level. storerooms at L ow 19/Jan/2024
+(Consider directional, exits, stairs, fire action notices, Fire door keep shut, fire equipment and 'do not use lift' signage) Answer Finding/Observatio Finding/Observation No considered necessa stairway, and it has The Home Office Guide advises that fire exit signage is not considered necessary within a block provided with only a single stairway, and it has not been provided.
+'Fire Door Keep Locked Shut' signage is not displayed as required.
+Action/Recommendation 1 Priority Due Date Display a 'Fire Door Keep Locked Shut' sign on the under stairway cupbe door. cupboard fire Low 11/Jan/2024